anrobertson/surfs_up/README.md

 print(dec_temperatures)
 ```

-After collecting the temperatures for the month of both June and December, I created a DataFrame with a "Date" column and a "June Temps"/"December Temps" column and used the .describe() method to show my results.
+Upon successful retrieval of temperature data for June and December, I proceeded to create a DataFrame featuring a "Date" column and columns for "June Temps" and "December Temps".
+Further, I utilized the ".describe()" method to present a comprehensive summary of my results.

 ![](Images/Junetempslist.png)
 ![](Images/decembertempslist.png)